cc231005/NoteTakingApp/README.md

 #### What are the main results?
 The heuristic evaluation revealed several key usability issues:
-1. Visibility of System Status: o	Lack of feedback for critical actions like adding or updating expenses.
+1. Visibility of System Status:
+  -	Lack of feedback for critical actions like adding or updating expenses.
 2. User Control and Freedom:
-  o	No "Undo" functionality or ability to revert changes. o	Missing confirmation steps for potentially destructive actions like deleting expenses.
+  -	No "Undo" functionality or ability to revert changes.
+  -	Missing confirmation steps for potentially destructive actions like deleting expenses.
 3. Error Prevention:
-  o	Lack of input validation for fields like expense amounts.
+  -	Lack of input validation for fields like expense amounts.
-4. Help Users Recognize, Diagnose, and Recover from Errors: o	No error messages to guide users when they leave required fields empty or enter invalid data.
+4. Help Users Recognize, Diagnose, and Recover from Errors:
+  -	No error messages to guide users when they leave required fields empty or enter invalid data.
 5. Help and Documentation:
-  o	No onboarding or help features to explain key functionalities.
+  -	No onboarding or help features to explain key functionalities.